Boxing for Fitness Near Catford

 The gym is at 122 Broad Walk, Kidbrooke, SE3 8ND.
 From Catford, the 178 bus makes the journey without requiring a car.
 Alternatively, the drive takes around 16 minutes.

-Recreational adults sessions run Monday to Friday, 7:30pm to 9pm.
+Recreational adults sessions run Monday, Wednesday and Friday, 7:30pm to 9pm.
 Cost is £10 per session.
 No contract, no direct debit, no joining fee.

 This structure suits people with variable schedules.
 You attend when you can and pay for sessions you actually use.
 There is no sunken cost keeping you locked in when life gets in the way.